LarsWigger/Kaggle-Bengali.AI-Competition/README.md

 ## Competition Description
 The competition can be viewed at https://www.kaggle.com/c/bengaliai-cv19.
 The task was a multilabel classification problem: For every image, one of 168 Grapheme Roots, 11 Vowel Diacritics and 7 Consonant Diacritics had to be predicted.
 The training data consisted of 200840 137x236 grayscale images (given as arrays/dataframes of numberical pixel values divided among 4 .parquet files).
-The private validation data consisted of a similiar, if not identical, amount of images, and was
+The private validation data consisted of a similiar, if not identical, amount of images.

+## Result
+I scored 92.71% on the private leaderboard, making me 312 out of 2059 or top 16%.
+You can validate this on [my Kaggle profile](https://www.kaggle.com/larswigger/competitions).

 ## Experience Level
 I had not prior practical experience actually working with machine learning or even deep learning.
 Everything I learned (which was a lot), I learned along the way.
 I did, however, have a reasonable understanding of how it worked in theory before trying my hand on it.